Skip to main content

 JONES ERA: 1933 - 1949

 In 1933 Rev. A.C.
 Jones accepted the call as the second pastor of Second Nazareth Baptist Church and led the congregation until June 1949.
 Under the leadership of Pastor Jones (during the Great Depression) the debt was paid on the old church building, and the new church plant was started.
 The present sanctuary was constructed in 1945.
 Sis.
 Annie Gunter Myers, widow of Pastor Myers, deeded property to the church in 1946 resulting in the construction of Sunday School rooms and an Educational Building on the back of the T-shaped church.
-During this time the membership was organized into four clubs with the responsibility to present a financial report to the church on the first Sunday of each month.
-It was during the ministry of Pastor Jones the church became known in the state and nation, also training requirements were established for deacons, deaconess, trustees and missionaries.
+It was during Pastor Jones’ tenure that training requirements were established for deacons, deaconess, trustees and missionaries.
 The membership was required to attend Baptist Young Peoples Union or Baptist Training Union.
 Fourteen deacons and three superintendents served with Pastor Jones and the Trustee Board was reorganized.
-Rev. Clarence Williams became assistant pastor at this time and Dea.
-Callie Patterson was Chairman of the Deacon Board.

 BOWMAN ERA: SEPTEMBER 1949 - 1996